I am Fran Macilvey, a Scottish author and speaker. I live in Edinburgh, Scotland.

 Here you can find details of my some of my appearances and upcoming speaking dates.

 The usual length of a talk or presentation is about 30 minutes + Q’s & A’s of 30 minutes.
+Short workshops of an hour + Q&A or longer workshops of two to three hours are also available.

 I have been interviewed by Michael McEwan, journalist extraordinaire as part of his regular Thursday evening slot on Able radio; and I featured as a guest on the September 2015 ‘Disability Now’ podcast to talk about the experiences that led me to write ‘Trapped’ and join the hugely entertaining round-table discussion.